NoroffFEU/development-platforms/src/content/docs/databases/mysql-mongobd-redis-case-study.md

 - `MongoDB:` Consumes significant storage due to document-oriented model, requires adequate disk space.
 - `Redis:` Memory-intensive due to in-memory storage, may require careful memory management.

-`MySQL` is well-suited for structured data and relational queries, prioritizing data integrity and transactional support.
+MySQL is well-suited for structured data and relational queries, prioritizing data integrity and transactional support.
 However, it may face challenges with very large datasets and lacks some advanced features found in other systems.

-`MongoDB` excels in handling unstructured data and offers seamless scalability, making it ideal for rapidly changing data schemas or high write throughput requirements.
+MongoDB excels in handling unstructured data and offers seamless scalability, making it ideal for rapidly changing data schemas or high write throughput requirements.
 Its schema-less design simplifies storage and querying of diverse data structures, albeit with a learning curve for SQL users.

-`Redis` is exceptionally fast and versatile, catering to real-time applications, caching, and distributed systems.
+Redis is exceptionally fast and versatile, catering to real-time applications, caching, and distributed systems.
 Despite its low latency and efficient data retrieval, its in-memory storage can be memory-intensive and its single-threaded nature may limit performance in certain scenarios.

-Ultimately, the choice among MySQL, MongoDB, and Redis hinges on the specific needs of your application.
+In conclusion, when deciding between MySQL, MongoDB, and Redis, it all boils down to your application's unique requirements.
 MySQL is optimal for data integrity and transactional support, MongoDB for unstructured data and scalability, and Redis for speed and versatility, particularly in real-time and caching scenarios.

 ## Gettting Started